B.A., Hons. (Alberta), M.A. & Ph.D. (Queen's)

 Lindsey Banco has taught undergraduate courses on American literature, Gothic literature, short fiction, and cultural studies, as well as graduate seminars on American literature and culture.

-He has supervised an eclectic range of graduate projects, including ones on Philip K. Dick, Battlestar Galactica, Washington Irving, vampires, animals, Don DeLillo, and Robocop.
+He has supervised a wide range of graduate projects, including ones on Philip K. Dick, Battlestar Galactica, Washington Irving, vampires, animals, Don DeLillo, and Robocop.

 Lindsey Banco is the author of Travel and Drugs in Twentieth-Century Literature (2009), a book that examines depictions of mobility and intoxication in the work of writers such as William Burroughs, Hunter S. Thompson, Aldous Huxley, and Alex Garland.

-He is currently at work on a book-length project studying representations of the atomic bomb in mid-twentieth-century American literature and culture, as well as a more nebulously-defined project on "skywardness," the intersections among space, place, photography, trauma, and aerial perspectives.
+He is currently finishing a book-length project on representations of Manhattan Project physicist J. Robert Oppenheimer and beginning another project on "skywardness," the intersections among space, place, trauma, technology, and aerial perspectives.
 He enjoys working on canonical American literature and, equally, varieties of representational modes and disciplines.
 His work spans a range of modern, postmodern, and contemporary literatures, forms, and issues, and uses multiple theoretical and methodological approaches.

 "Cormac McCarthy: The Road."
 The Literary Encyclopedia.
 First published 23 August 2011. http://www.litencyc.com/